soundpaint/dst/README.md

 * The DFT's symmetry of cause and effect is mainly due to the symmetric bounds of the integral of the Fourier transform or the signal periodicity for a Fourier series.
 In contrast, the integral of the DST is bound to (-∞,0], thus keeping direction of causality.

 * The Fourier transform abstracts from the signal's _t_ parameter, such that it does not occur any more in the transformed signal.
 In contrast, the DST preserves the _t_ parameter, thus keeping an additional variable in the frequency space.
-This additional variable can be viewed as a _hidden variable_ (in the sense as some authors assume for Quantum mechanics) of the Fourier transform, explicitly made accessible via the DST: For any point _t1_ in time, the DST for that point can be computed solely from the DST for any earlier point _t0_ in time and the signal between these two points _t0_ and _t1_, as shown in Equ.
+This additional variable can be viewed as a _hidden variable_ (in the sense as some authors assume for Quantum mechanics) of the Fourier transform, explicitly made accessible via the DST: For any point _t1_ in time, the DST for that point can be computed solely from the DST for any earlier point _t0_ in time and the signal between these two points _t0_ and _t1_, as shown in Eqn.
 24 in the paper in Sect.
 4.3 “Discretization” [Reuter:2009a].
 That is, the DST for _t0_ holds _all_ necessary information from the _complete_ history before _t0_ that is required for computing the DST of some later point _t1_.

 Future Work
 -----------